-The Austrian government has stipulated a goal of 100% RES-E supply in Austria by 2030.
-As of 2018, RES-E held a share of 77% in total electricity generation in Austria.
-Bridging the gap to the 100% target over the next 12 years will nevertheless require fundamental changes in the Austrian electricity system entailing considerable investment.
-The economic and social impacts of these investments will be far-reaching and might vary substantially depending on which technology mix will ultimately be implemented.
+The Austrian government has stipulated a goal of 100% renewable electricity on a national balance in Austria by 2030, i.e. that renewable electricity generation covers or exceeds national electricity demand.
+As of 2020, RES-E held a share of 78% in total electricity generation in Austria.
+Bridging the gap to the 100% target over the next decade will nevertheless require fundamental changes in the Austrian electricity system entailing considerable investment.